inclusionAI/Ling/README.md

 ## Model Downloads

 You can download the following table to see the various parameters for your use case.
-If you are located in mainland China, we also provide the model on Modulescope.cn to speed up the download process.
+If you are located in mainland China, we also provide the model on ModelScope.cn to speed up the download process.

 <div align="center">